jasonhilton/ggfan/cran-comments.md

 ## Test environments
+* ubuntu 16.04 desktop machine
-* local Windows 7 Enterprise
+* Windows 7 Enterprise desktop machine
 * ubuntu 14.04 on travis-ci

 ## R CMD check results
-0 errors | 0 warnings | 0 notes
+There were no ERRORs, WARNINGs or NOTEs

+## Downstream dependencies
+There are currently no downstream dependencies for this package